rdkcentral/rdk-halif-test-device_settings/docs/pages/dsHost/ds-host_L3_TestProcedure.md

 #### User Input Required - test01

-**Yes**: User interaction is necessary to connect/disconnect Composite Source device (This will be automated later).
+**Yes**: User interaction is necessary increase the temperature (This will be automated later).

 #### Acceptance Criteria - test01

-The temperature is noted to be increasing once placed in the heat chamber, or location to increase the temperature
+The temperature is noted to be increasing once placed in the heat chamber, or location to increase the temperature.

 #### Expected Results - test01

-The temperature should increase
+The temperature should increase.

 #### Test Steps - test01